ethereum/solidity-blog/_posts/2019-12-16-the-python-vyper-compiler.md

 transformation from a Vyper AST to YUL.

 Then, around Devcon, the Vyper audit linked above came out.
-At this stage we were far along with our Rust based Vyper compiler that we were confident the direction was going to work well.
+At this stage we were sufficiently far along with our Rust based Vyper compiler to be confident the direction was going to work well.
 The audit mostly served to confirm things we already suspected about the python codebase and seemed to validate the direction we'd taken.